-Grilled Polish Sausage Recipe
+Grilled Polish Sausage and Sauerkraut

 We recommend jarred fresh sauerkraut (like Bubbies), which you can find in the refrigerated section of the grocery store.
 If you don't have a grill, or this isn't grilling season, you can also put all ingredients into a casserole dish and bake in a 350°F oven for 1 1/2 hours.

 2 to 3 pounds sausage, either kielbasa or bratwurst

 1 to 2 (12-ounce) cans light (not dark) beer

 Place sausages on the heated grill and allow them to brown well.
 Be patient; do not be tempted to grill the links over high heat or they will break open and the juices and fat will drain into the grill.
 (They may break open anyway, but they'll break less if you cook them slowly.)